rishavroy97/image-finder/README.md

 - **Application Properties**:
   - Copy the base properties from `src/main/resources/application.properties.example`
-  - Configure the application in the `src/main/resources/application.properties`
+  - Configure the application in the `src/main/resources/application.properties` by updating username and password
+  - Enter the db username and password in `docker-compose.yml`

 ### GraphQL Endpoint